 According to Council of Mallorca figures, apartments represent 9,344 accommodation places (beds).
 These are less than ten per cent of all holiday rental places (104,000) and are in 2,212 properties.
 In addition there are some ETV60 places for apartments in areas of Mallorca which can be offered for no more than 60 days a year.
 Their number is marginal.

 Legislation in 2017 allowed the licensing of apartments for holiday rental for the first time.
 The tourism minister who introduced this legislation, Biel Barceló of Més, argued that it would "democratise" tourist accommodation and spread the wealth from tourism more broadly.
-Més have since recognised this was a mistake.
+Més have since said this was a mistake.
 The Barceló law also tightened up the application of the tenancy act, which had been abused for years.
 All short-term rentals of less than 30 days were deemed to be for tourist purposes, unless owners could provide solid proof that they were not.